mirandyrakotoniaina/university-social-network/README.md

 ## Description

-University Social Network is a Flutter mobile application designed to manage groups or spaces related to university classes, activities, and clubs.
+**University Social Network** is a Flutter mobile application designed to manage groups or spaces related to university classes, activities, clubs, associations, and projects.

 The application allows students to discover groups, join communities, interact with members, and share content within their groups.

-Group administrators can manage groups, members, membership roles, publications, and interactions within their communities.
+Group administrators can manage groups, members, membership roles, publications, comments, and interactions within their communities.

 This project was developed as part of a university project based on the theme: